 TRUSTED ADVISOR AND ADVOCATE

-The Real Estate Council of Ontario (“RECO”) regulates real estate agents, brokers, and brokerages in Ontario by administering the Real Estate and Business Brokers Act, 2002 (“REBBA”).
+The Real Estate Council of Ontario (“RECO”) regulates real estate agents, brokers, and brokerages in Ontario by administering the Trust in Real Estate Services Act, 2002 ("TRESA").
 This act requires registration of such individuals/businesses, which involves meeting and maintaining certain levels of honesty, integrity, and financial responsibility.
 RECO has broad registration, discipline, and prosecution powers to uphold these standards and revoke the registrations of individuals and business who don’t up hold them themselves.

 Burokas Law acts as a real estate agent Lawyer by representing real estate agents, brokers, and brokerages in all their dealings with RECO.
 Services include:

 RECO’s powers are generally divided into- Registration, Discipline, and Prosecution.

 Real estate agents, brokers, and brokerages must be registered to trade in real estate.
 RECO employs a “Registrar” who, with the advice of management and legal staff, makes administrative decision regarding registration.
 These actions include:

 The Registrar’s authority, while broad, is not absolute.
 Applicants and registrants (registered individuals or business) can appeal the Registrar’s decision to the License Appeal Tribunal (“LAT”), and independent tribunal that decides whether the Registrar’s administrative action should be accepted or not.

 Registration with RECO involves meeting both prescribed requirements and general tests for registration.
 Prescribed requirements can be found in the “General” Regulation of TRESA- Ontario Reg 577/05 and differ somewhat between agents, brokers and brokerages.
 RECO will not process your application if you have not met them and you will not be entitled to a hearing regarding that decision.